gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 scuff of a boot.

 Erileine put her mouth to the bosun's ear.
 "The soldiers with the lanterns are just a decoy," she whispered.
-"There's more by the smokehouse.
+"There are more by the smokehouse.
 You'll have to go around."

 Uyves exchanged a look with Laeuc.
-This wasn't the Erileine they had known since childhood.
+This wasn't the Erileine they had known since she was a baby.

 The night was cold and clear, the moon just a battered sliver in the sky.
 Stars twinkled around it, as indifferent and aloof as ice